Opinion | Trump has laid a trap for the debate — but he’ll be the one to step into it

 Incumbent presidents have, more often than not, stumbled in their first debates, in part because they approach them both overconfident and underprepared.
 It happened to Gerald Ford in 1976, Jimmy Carter in 1980, Ronald Reagan in 1984, George W. Bush in 2004 and Barack Obama in 2012.

 For George H.W.
-Bush, disaster struck in the second debate of 1992, when television cameras caught him checking his watch as an audience member asked him how the deep recession had personally affected him.
+Bush, disaster struck in the second debate of 1992, when television cameras caught him checking his watch as an audience member asked him how deeply the recession had personally affected him.
 Years later, the elder Bush acknowledged what he had been thinking at that moment: “Only 10 more minutes of this crap.”

 The current president appears to be following this historical trend.
 Trump has said he doesn’t need to buckle down on briefing books or load down his schedule with practice sessions and mock debates.
 “I sort of prepare every day by just doing what I’m doing,” he has claimed.